luau-lang/rfcs/docs/index-type-operator.md

-# `index` type operator
+# `index` type function

 ## Summary

-This RFC proposes the addition of one type operator, `index`, which can be used to look up a specific property of another type (like TypeScript's Indexed Access Type).
+This RFC proposes the addition of one type function, `index`, which can be used to look up a specific property of another type (like TypeScript's Indexed Access Type).

 ## Motivation